Curious Sights That Are Truly Made In IndiaBy Luis G

 Monkeys, who are known for getting into all manners of hijinks at temples and in cities, are also considered holy creatures.
 They share the same status as cows.
-They are believed to be a form of the God Hunaman or Bajrang Bali.
+As you can see, some of them have become quite comfortable with people.

 We have talked about India’s obsession with brands, primarily technology-related brands, and their role in the country.
 Well, the people of India have been using these brands for just about everything you can imagine.
 Like we said earlier, it helps sales to have a familiar brand.

-People in India have to get creative in order to survive and make a buck.
-That means, in many cases having up to 3 jobs a day.
+People in India have to be some of the most creative on the planet.
+In many cases, people having up to 3 jobs a day is not unusual.
 Some of these jobs have to be done at the same time.
 It’s tough.

 That’s why images like the one above are so common in India.
 A security guard at a bank also making dresses and working diligently on his sewing machine.
 It’s a picture-perfect example of the lengths people will go in India to make it.